1995parham-learning/1995parham-learning.github.io/content/Programming Languages/Python/Django.md

 -   With all of this, Django gives you an automatically-generated database-access API; see Making queries.

 Use `OuterRef` when a queryset in a `Subquery` needs to refer to a field from the outer query or its transform.
 It acts like an `F` expression except that the check to see if it refers to a valid field isn’t made until the outer queryset is resolved.

+### `select_related()`

+Returns a QuerySet that will “follow” foreign-key relationships, selecting additional related-object data when it executes its query.
+This is a performance booster which results in a single more complex query but means later use of foreign-key relationships won’t require database queries.